shakthi-sp/PowerBI-Projects/Sales-Analysis-Dashboard/README.md

 - What are the total sales, total boxes sold, and total shipments?
 - How do sales perform month-over-month?
-- What is the overall profit percentage?
+- What is the overall profit %?
-- What is the shipment volume trend?
+- What is the trend in shipment volume?
 - Which regions and products drive revenue and profit?

 ### Salesperson Insights